 “If you hex him you will surely be expelled and unable to return to Hogwarts.
 Then you’ll be stuck here with us.”
 Walburga spoke as though she had an unpleasant taste in her mouth.

 “You and your friends will be the first to go when the Dark Lord rises.”
 He stated sinisterly.
-Sirius didn’t know why, but he had an uneasy feeling about what his brother just said.
+Sirius didn’t know why, but he had an uneasy feeling about his brother's words.
 As soon as the feeling came over him it was that quickly washed away by the sounds above him.

 Regulus smirked at him.
 “You’ll find out soon enough that choices make a difference in this world Sirius.
 Not flying off at the moments when you’re mad.”

-“Sod off then Reg.”Sirius glared at his brother.
+“Sod off then, Reg.”Sirius glared at his brother.

 “My name’s Lenny Finnegan, and I will be your conductor here today on the Knight bus.”
 He stated, breaking the silence between them.

 “So, where we off to?”
 Lenny asked.